ravikiran0606/energy-disaggregation/backend/Readme.md

 The service returns a dictionary with key being a `string` of the `datetime` and the value being a `dictionary`.
 The value has two keys:

+* `output`: The value of the `output` key is either historical energy consumption or the forecasted energy consumption

 * `flag`: Representing whether the corresponding `output` value is historical data or forecasted data.
 If `flag:0` means corresponding `output` is historical data and if `flag:1` means corresponding `output is forecasted data.

 ```bash